 Here at Frayed Passport, we are exuberant advocates of solo travel.
-Traveling on your own gives you an adventure unlike any other.
-Instead of shackling yourself to your best friend who hates nature for a whirlwind adventure through South America, you get to make your own schedule and don’t have to worry about anyone’s needs and desires but yours.
-You also can eat where you want, see what you want, and create an experience that’s completely and uniquely your own.
+Traveling on your own gives you an adventure unlike any other—it forces you out of your comfort zone, you have the freedom to set your own schedule, and you can create an experience that’s uniquely yours.

-Although traveling alone has many benefits, some solo travelers find themselves getting lonely or bored when they’re on the road without a companion.
+Although traveling alone has many benefits, some solo travelers find themselves getting lonely or bored when they’re on the road without a companion—especially if you’re traveling longer-term as a digital nomad, remote worker, or expat.
 Your trip may last for a long weekend or perhaps even months, but whether you’re backpacking across Europe or taking a solo trip to the Cinque Terre, there are going to be pauses in the action when you may wish for a kindred spirit or a break in the monotonous hassles of travel.

-Here are three simple ways to take back your happiness, explore your surroundings, and get the most out of your journey:
+Here are a few simple ways to take back your happiness, explore your surroundings, and get the most out of your journey.

 Whether you’re a solo traveler on a group tour or all on your own in a foreign place, find a companion if you’re feeling lonely.
 New friends have the added benefits of being completely unknown, which means you can spend hours learning about each other while exploring exotic locations.
-If you don’t speak the local language, take along a language dictionary, try using what you remember from your high school or college classes, or pick up some basic phrases before you go.
+If you don’t speak the local language, download a language app to learn and translate on the road, try using what you remember from your high school or college classes, or pick up some basic phrases before you go.